Music of the African diaspora: Lesser Antilles

 As is the case throughout the Caribbean, Lesser Antillean musical cultures are largely based on the music of African slaves brought by European traders and colonizers.
-The African musical elements are a hybrid of instruments and styles from numerous West African tribes, while the European slaveholders added their own musics into the mix, as did immigrants from India.
+The African musical elements are a hybrid of instruments and styles from numerous West African tribes, while the European slaveholders added their own music into the mix, as did immigrants from India.
+In addition to African and European influences, East Indian immigrants, who were brought to the Caribbean as indentured laborers after the abolition of slavery, also contributed to the region's musical diversity.
+East Indian musical traditions, particularly those rooted in Hindu devotional music and folk forms like chutney, further enriched the evolving musical culture of the Lesser Antilles.

-Trinidad & Tobago
+Trinidad and Tobago

 In Trinidad and Tobago, whose calypso style is an especially potent part of the music of the other former British colonies, which also share traditions like the Big Drum dance.
 Trinidadian folk calypso is found throughout the area, as are African-Caribbean religious music styles like the Shango music of Trinidad.
 Calypso's early rise was closely connected with the adoption of Carnival by Trinidadian slaves, including camboulay drumming and the music masquerade processions.
 In the 1970s, a calypso variant called soca arose, characterized by a focus on dance rhythms rather than lyricism.
 Soca has since spread across the Caribbean and abroad.

 Steel drums are a distinctively Trinidadian ensemble that evolved from improvised percussion instruments used in Carnival processions.
 Steel bands were banned by the British colonial authorities.
 Nevertheless, steel drums spread across the Caribbean, and are now an entrenched part of the culture of Trinidad and Tobago.